Exploring the Co-SIMP dark matter model using the 21-cm signal from the dark ages: Prospects of detections

 To forecast the ability of future lunar and space-based global experiments to detect the signal from the dark ages, it is essential to account for contamination from astrophysical foregrounds, which are dominated by galactic synchrotron radiation.
-In our analysis, we adopt the formalism for calculating the significance with which we can measure the global signal presented in \citet{Mondal:2023bxb}.
+In our analysis, we adopt the formalism for calculating the significance with which we can measure the global signal presented in \cite{Mondal:2023bxb}.
 Our model is a combination of two terms.
 The first is a parameter $\beta$ times the expected signal, and the second term is a foreground contaminating component characterized by a power-law spectral shape, the same as the sky brightness temperature, \textit{i.e.} $A {\nu}^{-2.6}$.
-The amplitude of this power law, $A$, is treated as a free parameter in the analysis, allowing us to marginalize over the uncertainty introduced by the removal of the smooth foreground component.
+The amplitude of this power law, $A$, is treated as a free parameter\footnote{This is an optimistic benchmark for future space or lunar missions, where the absence of ionospheric distortion and radio frequency interference (RFI) should simply foreground removal compared to terrestrial experiments.
+As discussed in \cite{Park:2025phj}, the Dark Ages signal is less degenerate with foregrounds than the CD/EoR signal.
+While including additional parameters (e.g., freeing the spectral index) increases the degeneracy and reduces significance, the qualitative prospects for detecting the Dark Ages signal remain robust.
+For instance, moving from a 1-parameter to a 2-parameter model reduces the significance by a factor of $\sim 2$.} in the analysis, allowing us to marginalize over the uncertainty introduced by the removal of the smooth foreground component.
 The scaling parameter $\beta$ quantifies the statistical significance of the potential detection by modulating the amplitude of the predicted global signal.
 A value of $\beta=1$ corresponds to the full signal predicted by a given model, whereas $\beta=0$ represents the null hypothesis (\textit{i.e.}, no signal).
 This parametrization reformulates the problem as a statistical test of how well the data can distinguish the signal from zero, given the observational noise and the foreground model.
-We perform a Fisher matrix analysis to forecast the measurement uncertainty $\delta \beta$ when measuring $\beta$.
-The statistical significance of detecting the signal is then given by $1/\delta \beta$, which represents the confidence level in units of standard deviations ($\sigma$) by which the measured signal deviates from the null hypothesis ($\beta=0$), under the assumption of Gaussian thermal noise.
-Throughout our analysis, all other cosmological parameters are fixed at their best-fit values, as mentioned above.
+While $C_{\rm int}$ is the physical parameter of the model, we utilize $\beta$ interpolation for the Fisher forecast to isolate the discriminatory power of the signal shape itself.
+In a Fisher analysis, using $C_{\rm int}$ directly can be problematic near $C_{\rm int}=0$ because the Fisher information matrix assumes the likelihood is locally Gaussian, but the $\Lambda$CDM model sits at the boundary of the $C_{\rm int}$ parameter space.
+By using $\beta$, we linearized the separation between the two models.
+Therefore, it provides a model-independent measure of how many standard deviations a co-SIMP model is from the $\Lambda$CDM model.
+This approach is a standard technique in 21-cm cosmology (e.g., \citep{Mondal:2023xjx, Mondal:2023bxb, Park:2025phj}) and is mathematically equivalent to a frequentist profile-likelihood ratio test between two fixed hypotheses.
+We acknowledge that $\beta$ is phenomenological, but at the points $\beta=0$ and $\beta=1$, it maps exactly to the physical models under consideration.